 Tournament fishermen who choose their summer tournament fish care wisely and responsibly have a far greater likelihood of success and winning, while those fishermen who choose foolishly and irresponsibly have a far greater likelihood of the “dead fish punishment” and tournament failure.
 Tournament success and failure usually exhibits by winning or losing, directly affecting pride, personal and family income.

-A SCIENCE FACT: Every summer, tournament fishermen worry about low dissolved oxygen (livewell hypoxia) caused by warm aerated livewell water in bass boat livewells.
-Hypoxia/suffocation (the all day transport in the anglers boat) being the number 1 cause of acute and delayed bass tournament mortality.
+A SCIENCE FACT: Every summer, tournament fishermen worry about the “dead fish punishment rule” often caused by low dissolved oxygen (livewell hypoxia), a unique summertime problem.
+They also worry about battery drain, water pump and aerator failure, Hypoxia/suffocation (the all-day transport in their bass boat livewell) which is most serious fish stressor and the number 1 cause of acute and delayed summer bass tournament mortality.
 RE: Sustained livewell suffocation (low oxygen) in bass boat livewells 6-8 hours in summer tournaments.

 A TOURNAMENT FISHING FACT: In a summer tournament 1 bass dies in your livewell albeit your boat livewells were certified a “FUNCTIONAL LIVEWELL” by a tournament official; that “dead fish punishment” is expensive, heart breaking when money, prizes and fame is lost because your livewell was really not functional and 1 fish died before the weigh-in… you often become an instant loser when/if 1 fish dies in your boat livewell!